bfasenfest/modelscope-image-to-video/README.md

 Open the training.yaml file and modify the parameters according to your needs  <br /> If its the first time you are training you want to leave upgrade_model to True  <br /> The pretrained_3d_model variable should be your old modelscope text to video model or your new model path if you set upgrade_model to False  <br />
-The pretrained_2d_model can be any diffusion text2img model (using during validation)
+The pretrained_2d_model can be any diffusion text2img model (used during validation)

 ## Train
 ```python